mahmodKhaled/Using_Database_with_Python/README.md

-# DB_in_python
+# Using Database with Python
-it is the solution to assignments of the course
+This github repository is my solutions to part of usign database with python course on coursera